Travel Guide to Huaraz - Peru’s Adventure Travel Hub

 Photo: Waterloo, CC BY 3.0, via Wikimedia Commons

-17. Trek for ten days around the Huayhuash Circuit
+17. Do the 10-day Huayhuash Circuit

 Making a high-altitude lap of many of the Cordillera Huayhuash’s mighty peaks, this is another candidate for South America’s best trek.
 It’s a lung-busting nine or ten days over multiple mountain passes entailing ascents of up to 3900 feet in a day, in a circuit radiating out from the little town of Llamac (many trekkers start at Pocpa and finish in Llamac).